ADVANCED NUTRITION CALCULATOR

 -

 Stress Level Low / Moderate / High.
 High stress triggers elevated cortisol, which promotes visceral fat storage, increases cravings for calorie-dense foods, and impairs muscle recovery.
-If you're under significant stress, the calculator flags this as something to address alongside your nutrition plan.

 MACRONUTRIENT TARGETS